Largest prehistoric animals: Cimolestans (Cimolesta)

 The largest known cimolestan is Coryphodon, 1 m high at the shoulder, 2.5 m long and up to 700 kg of mass.
 Barylambda was also a huge mammal, at 650 kg.
 Wortmania and Psittacotherium from the group Taeniodonta were among the largest mammals of the Early Paleocene.
 Lived as soon as half a million years after K–Pg boundary, Wortmania reached 20 kg in body mass.
 Psittacotherium, which appeared two million years later, reached 50 kg.

 Leptictids (Leptictida)

 The largest leptictid ever discovered is Leptictidium tobieni from the Middle Eocene of Germany.
 It had a skull 101 mm long, head with trunk 375 mm long, and tail 500 mm long.
 Close European relatives from the same family Pseudorhyncocyonidae had skulls of 67–101 mm in length.

+Tenrecs and allies (Afroscida)

+The larger of the two species of bibymalagasy (Plesiorycteropus madagascariensis), extinct tenrec relatives from Madagascar, is estimated to have weighed from 10 to 18 kilograms (21 to 40 lb).